phusion/passenger_apt_automation/README.md

 # Phusion Passenger APT repository automation tools

 This repository contains tools for automatically creating a multi-distribution APT repository for Phusion Passenger.
-It is meant to be run on Ubuntu 12.04.
+The goal is to automatically build Debian packages for multiple distributions, immediately after a source release.
+These tools are meant to be run on Ubuntu 12.04.

 First, install prerequisites and setup a user: